magpiemodel/magpiemodel.github.io/_tutorials/t10_pr.md

 ### Commit your changes to your local fork

-With my added start script and corresponding update to the `CHANGELOG.md`, I need to commit my changes and push them to my own fork.
+With my added output script and corresponding update to the `CHANGELOG.md`, I need to commit my changes and push them to my own fork.
 I first _staged_ the changes (by running `git add *` in the terminal) and now _commit_ them:

 ![PR_2](../assets/img/PR_2_commit.png)